scottfr/SystemsBook/13 Optimization and Complexity/Optimization and Complexity.md

 How do we estimate the true error of the model fit?
 The simplest approach is to take your dataset and split it into two parts.
 Build the model with one half of the data and then measure the accuracy using the other half.
 So with our high-school students we would randomly assign each one to be used either to build the model or to assess the model’s error.
 Advanced statistical techniques such as *cross-validation* or *bootstrapping* are other approaches and can be more effective given a finite amount of data.
 Unfortunately, we do not have space to discuss them here, but we would recommend the reader explore them on their own if they are interested in this topic.

 No one ever got fired for saying, "Let's make this model more complex."
 After this chapter, we hope you understand why this advice, though safe to say, is often exactly the wrong advice.

+~ Exercise

+What is overfitting?
+What is underfitting?

+~ End Exercise

+~ Exercise

+You have been asked to evaluate a model built by a consulting company.
+The company tells you that their model has an $R^2$ of 0.96 and is therefore a very accurate model.

+Do you agree?
+What questions or tests do you need to do to determine if the model is good?

+~ End Exercise